 Specialist teaching is a hallmark of the Trust.
 Even at the primary level, pupils benefit from expertise in areas such as modern foreign languages and digital technology.
 The "Small Schools" model ensures that while the curriculum is ambitious, teachers have the time to tailor interventions for individual pupils.

-The focus on literacy is particularly strong, as evidenced by the 97% of pupils meeting the expected standard in reading.
+The focus on literacy is particularly strong, with 90% of pupils meeting the expected standard in reading in the current dataset.
 The school utilizes the Stationers' connection to celebrate the "power of the word," hosting events that emphasize the importance of writing and publishing from an early age.

 The academy includes an integrated nursery provision, welcoming children from age 3.
 The nursery is physically and philosophically aligned with the main school, allowing for a seamless transition into Reception.